June 01, 2018 | By Peyton Sawyer

 Always search for new ways to balance life and work.
 As women, we may have other responsibilities that are pulling us in several different directions at once, so you need to be vigilant in finding a system that works for you.
 If you are a mother or wife, you will need to achieve the balance between work and home that promotes a healthy family life without giving up the professional goals that are important to you.

 Surrounding yourself with people who want to see you succeed is a key factor for any entrepreneur, but this need for a strong peer support network is especially important for women in business.
 Whether that means hiring the right staff that can get behind your vision and help you to reach your professional goals, or building a support system of other female business owners who can offer advice, feedback, and mentorship, you are only as strong as the people behind you.

 Growing a business invariably requires more time and attention than anyone ever anticipates, so having a strong network of people to assist in the day-to-day challenges can ultimately end up being the difference between success and failure.

-Take the time to research and learn about past and present challenges faced by woman-owned businesses.
-That means recognizing the obstacles that woman have faced in the past and ones they still face today.
+Take the time to research and learn about past and present challenges faced by women-owned businesses.
+That means recognizing the obstacles that women have faced in the past and ones they still face today.
 By understanding how others have overcome challenges and adversity, you gain practical information as well as the inspiration to keep pushing forward in the face of adversity.
-Staying up on current events in the world of women and business is also key component in ensuring your success.
+Staying up on current events in the world of women and business is also a key component in ensuring your success.

 Becoming certified as a female-owned operation can get your business noticed on federal and local levels.
 Large corporations and government offices often award small businesses with contracts for services, and if you are officially certified, you stand a much better chance of securing one of these lucrative contracts.
 As a woman in business, you have to face many challenges and inequities, so when circumstances are in your favor for any reason, use the situation to create opportunity.